greganswer/greganswer.github.io/README.md

 ### Deployment

-Commit your changes, on the `source` branch, then run the following command:
+Make your changes, on the `source` branch, then run the following command:

     yarn deploy

+Then commit your changes and push the `source` branch.

 ### GitHub pages